-Module Development Process
+The IRIS Module & Materials Development Process

-The method by which IRIS creates our resources and materials is a multi-stage process of topic selection, development, and refinement that relies on the input and expertise of a wide variety of sources.
-Because our work is informed continually, the result is an evolving set of materials based on the input, needs, and feedback of the IRIS Center’s consumers, constituents, and the federal government.
+The method by which the IRIS Center creates open educational resources (OERs) and supporting materials is a multi-stage process of topic selection, development, and refinement that relies on the input and expertise of a wide variety of sources.
+Because the center’s work is informed continually by feedback, the result is an ever-evolving set of resources based on the input and needs of the center’s consumers, constituents, and the federal government.

-The Topic and Expert Selection Phase
+Topic & Expert Selection

-The Translate Research to Practice Phase
+Translate Research to Practice

-The Build and Post Phase
+Build & Post